 "You should be able to measure – easily and frequently – whether you are on course to achieve your objectives.
 That's why breaking them down into weekly and monthly targets helps.
 It could be weekly sales or new customers each month.
 Performance against objectives should be reviewed regularly – at least one a month – with all team members involved in trying to find solutions to under-performance against objectives.

-"Businesses cannot control external factors, and significant changes can mean that achieving your objectives for 2014 won't be possible.
+"Businesses cannot control external factors, and significant changes can mean that achieving your objectives won't be possible.
 In that case, go through the process again and set more realistic objectives.
 You must have short-term, medium-term and long-term goals in business.
 They enable you to judge how well you are performing, stay on course and hopefully take your business forward."